Abbots Bromley School

-Abbots Bromley School (previously the School of S. Mary and S. Anne, Abbots Bromley before becoming Abbots Bromley School for Girls) was a coeducational boarding and day private school in the village of Abbots Bromley, Staffordshire, England.
+Abbots Bromley School (previously the School of S. Mary and S. Anne, Abbots Bromley before becoming Abbots Bromley School for Girls) was an all girls boarding and day private school in the village of Abbots Bromley, Staffordshire, England.
 It was one of the original Woodard Schools — and the first such for girls — and so was an Anglican foundation that historically reflected the Anglo-Catholic ethos of the Woodard Foundation.
 It was affiliated to the Girls' Schools Association, but financial problems over many years closed it in the summer of 2019.

 History

 The School of S. Anne

 With the foundation of the School of S. Anne, Nathaniel Woodard's project to provide education for the middle classes was extended to girls.
 Woodard had been reluctant to start a school for girls, but some of his closest friends strongly disagreed.
 Edward Clarke Lowe, in particular, believed that university education should be open to women.
 These friends eventually prevailed upon Woodard and secured his blessing and his enormous fund-raising skills to found the School of S. Anne in 1874.
 Even after its opening, Woodard continued to express the view that his foundation might be wasting its efforts in promoting the education of women.

 The school was established at Abbots Bromley partly because it was near Denstone College, another Woodard school which had been founded a few years before.
 Its location in the Anglican diocese of Lichfield also helped to secure for it the goodwill of Bishop Selwyn.

 Alice Mary Coleridge, Lowe's sister-in-law and adopted child, played a central role in the evolving vision that led to the foundation of the school.
 Alice Coleridge, who had been greatly influenced by Anna Sewell and her godmother, Charlotte Mary Yonge, became Lady Warden of S. Anne's in 1878 and instituted a spartan regime and a broadly based curriculum.

 Marcia Rice, a Scottish episcopalian with natural authority, became the head in 1900 when there were 54 pupils.
 The school gained four houses and it expanded to over 100 by 1913 and the school bought nearby property to allow for the required expansion of an infirmary, chapel cloisters and more accommodation.
 In 1905 the school gained a debating Society "St Anne's Political and Social Problems Club" and in 1910 the first school prefects were appointed as some authority was delegated from the staff to the pupils.

 During World War One the school had a cadet force, but at the end of the war the group was converted into a Girl Guides troupe.

 The school was not selective in terms of an entrance exam but it did have high fees.
 The school had therefore to look after not only its academic pupils striving for university entry but the curriculum also included technical, practical subjects and games.
 As the school merged the head of this school had to tactfully manage the merger with girls from more modest homes.